 The Chinese Education System: Organized and Advanced

 The Chinese educational system is maintained and regulated by the State.
 The Ministry of Education in China is responsible for monitoring and evaluating all aspects of the education system.
 Several nodal agencies also oversee the functioning of educational institutions.
-It is compulsory for all Chinese citizens to attend at least 9 years of school.
+It is compulsory for all children to attend at least 9 years of school.
 The education system in China is very well developed and efficiently implemented.
 The Chinese education system caters to the needs of a growing population and reflects the socialist aspirations of the country.

-Pre-primary education in China is not compulsory
+Pre-primary Education in China

-Secondary education in China is challenging
+Senior Secondary Education in China

-Higher education institutions in China include research institutes, specialised institutes, professional universities, colleges, military institutions and medical schools.
+Higher education in ChinaHigher education institutions in China include research institutes, specialised institutes, professional universities, colleges, military institutions and medical schools.
 The National College Entrance Examination (NCEEE) must be taken before applying to higher education institutes.
 The results at this examination determine the prospects of admission into higher education programs in China.
 Diploma courses in universities and colleges in China are for the duration of 2 to 3 years.
 An additional 2 or 3 years of study needs to be completed to attain a Bachelor’s degree.
 A Bachelor’s degree in medicine, traditional Chinese medicine, architecture or engineering lasts for 5 years.
 To gain admission to a Master’s course an entrance examination has to be cleared following the completion of a Bachelor’s degree program.
 A Master’s degree takes 2 to 3 years to complete.
 Admission to doctoral programs in China requires clearance of an additional entrance examination following the attainment of a Master’s degree.
 Some universities also combine the Master’s degree program along with the doctoral program.
 The gross enrolment ratio in tertiary education is 64 % (UNESCO).
 According to the Ministry of Education, China has 879 regular colleges and universities.

 ConclusionEducation in China is advanced and is carefully regulated by the State Education Commission and the Ministry of Education.
 Attending school for nine years is mandatory for every Chinese citizen.
 Excellence in the fields of science, medicine and engineering make China a very attractive destination for students interested in scientific and technological disciplines.